 What is a fly?

-The life cycle of a fly can range from days to years depending on both it’s location and specific species, but all flies undergo a complete four-stage life cycle.
-This life cycle includes the following stages: egg, larva, pupa and adult stages.
-Flies survive longest in warmer temperatures (like those most commonly found in the south) and their preferred climate, between 75 and 80 degrees fahrenheit, are the temperature that many homes stay at.
+The life cycle of a fly can range from days to years depending on both its location and specific species, but all flies undergo a complete four-stage life cycle.
+This life cycle includes: egg, larva, pupa, and adult stages.
+Flies survive longest in warmer temperatures (like those most commonly found in the south) and their preferred climate, between 75 and 80 degrees Fahrenheit, are the temperature that many homes stay at.